 Your trainer needs a clear understanding of what your personal fitness goals are.
-Before you even begin working with a trainer, you should have a strategy session whereby your trainer assesses your movement patterns to identify mobility and stability deficiencies.
-Additional testing, such as body composition and aerobic fitness level measurements, will give you a complete picture of your current overall fitness level.
+Before you even begin working with a trainer, you should have a strategy session whereby your trainer assesses your current level of fitness.
+This strategy session should take a look at your movement patterns, focused on identifying mobility and stability deficiencies.
+Additional testing at a minimum should be done as well, like body composition and aerobic fitness level measurements.

 You can’t measure results or progress if you don’t have a starting point.